liugu2023/yuna.team-2025/README_en.md

 - **Development Department**: The core work of this department is web development, but it also covers other areas of computer science.
 We offer training in front-end and back-end development and promote innovative projects beyond traditional systems.
 We also have extensive experience in server operations, high-performance computing, and system design.

   - **Web Development**: Members can learn HTML, CSS, JavaScript, and other web frameworks (such as Flask, Django) while participating in personal or school-based projects.
-We focus not only on traditional management systems but also on creative projects.
+We focus not only on traditional management systems but also on creative projects (~~including the development department's recruitment management system~~).

   - **Server Operations**: The development department maintains the association's "YunRen" server, which runs the PVE virtualization platform with Ubuntu, Windows Server, and other systems.
 This server supports projects like cloud note services, campus VPN services, and the 503 Hub IoT platform, offering members practical technical experience.